JohnHellewell/CS_452/AISQL/README.md

 <img src="ROBOT_COMBAT_DB.png">

 ## Successful Queries:
+Most queries were successful.
+Almost all of them gave accurate and consice answers.

 Question: "What are the best performing robots in each weight class?
 What kind of bots are they?"

 Answer: "The best-performing robots in each weight class and their types are as follows: